vijishmadhavan/testrepo/README.md

 - U-Net allows us to look at pixel-wise representations of our images through sizing it down and then blowing it back up into a high resolution image.
 The first part we call an "encoder" and the second a "decoder"
 -  U-Net learner with a Residual Neural Network (ResNet) backbone and then trigger the fast.ai training process,We have used resnet 34.

+## Results

+DICE is basically IoU, it is the size of the overlap of the two segmentations divided by the total size of the two objects.

+One epoch got about 87

 ## Installation Details